KilianB/JImageHash/README.md

 each image in full resolution carries a major performance penalty, therefore it should be evaluated carefully if this step is really worth the effort.
 Most of the times filter do not improve the performance of hashing algorithms due to the fact that a lot of the effect is lost during reszing at a later stage.

-Alternatively take a look at <a href="src/main/java/com/github/kilianB/hashingAlgorithms/AverageKernelHash.java´">AverageKernelHash</a> to see how to apply kernels to the rescaled image.
+<p> Alternatively take a look at <a href="src/main/java/com/github/kilianB/hashingAlgorithms/AverageKernelHash.java´">AverageKernelHash</a> to see how to apply
+kernels to the rescaled image. </p>

-Here are some of the filters available:
+Here are some of the available filters:

 <table>
 	<tr><th>Filter</th> 			<th>Original</th> <th>Output</th> </tr>